-The frame number is stamped on the left side of steering head tube
+The frame number is stamped on the left side of the steering head tube

 Frames were painted, then stamped.
-Frame stamps are down to bare metal, not painted after stamping.
+Frame stamps are down to bare metal, it was not painted after.

-The same number is on the identification sticker on the right side.
+The same number is on the identification sticker on the opposite side.

-No white sticker on your frame?...You probably have a replacement frame.
+No white sticker on the frame?...You're likely looking at a replacement frame.

 Faint impressions, crooked numbers, odd font or size, are clear signs of a replacement frame.